-- Candidates must complete the initial application (Document A) informing the European Fluency Specialist Board of the intention to acquire European Fluency Specialist status.
+- Candidates must complete the initial online application (as described in Document ‘Step 1’) informing the European Fluency Specialist Board of the intention to acquire European Fluency Specialist status.
 This includes proof of eligibility and initial payment for non-ECSF graduates (€50 non-refundable).

 - Once informed of eligibility to complete the process of certification, payment of €100 (non-refundable) is required.
-Candidates will undertake the specified activities (Document B) within a 3-year period, then completing and submitting documentation for review.
+Candidates will undertake the specified activities (as described in Document ‘Step 2’) within a 3-year period, then completing and submitting documentation for review.

 - Once approved, the certification process is complete and the person can use the title of European Fluency Specialist.

-- Every three years, the European Fluency Specialist Board will review the documented required activities for candidates to maintain certification (document D).
+- Every three years, the European Fluency Specialist needs to document the required activities (as described in document ‘Step3’) in the online logbook and submit is for review to maintain certification.

 Bank account information